Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 In the end, it took less than twenty minutes to secure the ship after initial boarding.
 The crew proved little challenge and the obstacles were, thankfully, mostly failures.
 Once the SOR had secured Nisi Val (severely injured from the takedown) and the cooperation of the bridge crew, the humans wanted nothing more than to get out of their suits, shower, and sleep.
 Even brief missions were exhausting.

 They take their toll in more ways than one, sometimes.
 Warhorse was the worst of all.
 His suit was absolutely *drenched* in blood and the bridge crew stared in undisguised terror.
-Regaari attempted to converse but the look in ‘Horse’s eye was…unsettling.
+Regaari attempted to converse but the look in ‘Horse’s eye was... unsettling.

 Regaari waited until ‘Horse left, carting the last of his gear.
 To Rebar, "What happened?"